Big Town Czar

 Big Town Czar is a 1939 American mystery film directed by Arthur Lubin starring Barton MacLane and Tom Brown.

 Plot

 New York City newspaper columnist Ed Sullivan relates the story of crime boss Phil Daley's rise and fall.
 To the disappointment of his parents but delight of younger brother Danny, crime has paid off handsomely for Phil, but he isn't able to discourage Danny from following in his footsteps.

 Danny bribes a prizefighter to take a dive, costing rival gangster Mike Luger a lot of money in bets.
-Danny ends up dead, and Phil needs to lay low because Luger's looking for him, too.
+Danny ends up dead, and Phil needs to lie low because Luger's looking for him, too.
 He manages to kill Luger, but ends up arrested, convicted and sentenced to die.